 In the United States, the standard electric outlet is 115V.
-So, once the AC unit is designed to work in this said voltage, simply plug it in.
+So, once the AC unit is designed to work in this said voltage, plug it in.
 But, some AC units would need a 230V outlet.
 That’s why it’s either you must have the special 230V, or you get a professional electrician to make one for you.

 All air conditioner units dehumidify to some extent because lower temperature air doesn’t hold water as well.
 Air conditioners release the extracted humidity in the form of water out the back of the exterior face by dripping.

-With many units, however, this water tends to simply re-evaporate if it is heated by the warm exhaust of the AC and also by the warm outside air.
-This dehumidification is then enhanced once fans slowly blow air over the cooling coils letting more air-water vapor to condense.
+With many units, however, this water tends to re-evaporate if it is heated by the warm exhaust of the AC and also by the warm outside air.
+This dehumidification is then enhanced once fans slowly blow air over the cooling coils letting more air-water vapor condense.
 And this is generally what the dry mode on an air conditioner does.

 Normally, wall air conditioners have at least a year of limited warranties, and mostly, these are only for the parts of the unit and not the sleeves, electrics, covers, and more.
 Some companies would have a warranty statement that lists what is being covered and not.
-Usually, breakages and damages which are not directly associated with the unit manufacture are not covered, such as electrical issues, malfunction from accidental abuse, and problems with the wall where the unit is installed.
+Usually, breakages and damages directly associated with the unit manufacture are not covered, such as electrical issues, malfunction from accidental abuse, and problems with the wall where the unit is installed.

 Additional Features for Convenience

-Also, many have a sleep mode, which allows the room temperature to rise throughout the night before returning to the set temperature slightly.
+Many have a sleep mode, which allows the room temperature to rise throughout the night before returning to the set temperature slightly.
 This would definitely save energy and will keep you from waking up cold.

 Another one is the energy-saver mode, which runs the fan by itself every 10 minutes or more.
 It would only turn back the AC on once the temperature is rising above your set temperature.
 Some also have a remote control, which might have a temperature sensor acting as a thermostat for the air conditioner.